cytan127/BetterBank/Readme.md

 ##### by Chun Yin Tan

 # Description
-This is a RESTful API project providing two endpoints: 1) POST: /transactions and 2) GET /statistics (actual usage see below).
+This is a RESTful API project providing two endpoints: 1) POST: /transactions and 2) GET /statistics.
+JSON is used for the exchange of data format.
+For actual usage please see the next section.

 Basically, the goal of the project is to make the "GET /statistics" endpoint to return the statistics of the transations of the last 60 seconds, which is inserted by "POST: /transactions"